Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Forest of Spirits
-This forest is quite large but fairly easy to navigate.
-You will need to defeat multiple boss to complete the fetch quest and making the elves repair the Flame Gem for Odin.
-This is another dungeon that you will need to run a minimum of two times for completion: after you repair the Flame Gem and exit > re-enter you will gain access to a mist covered area that will lead you to a second Cockatrice and additional treasures.
+This forest is quite large but easy to navigate.
+You will need to defeat multiple bosses to complete the fetch quest and making the elves repair the Flame Gem for Odin.
+This is another dungeon that you will need to run twice for completion: after you repair the Flame Gem and exit > re-enter you will gain access to a mist covered area that will lead you to a second Cockatrice and additional treasures.
 Some of the chests are fairly well hidden behind tree branches so make sure to check every pixel if you see the Treasure Search blue glow on you.

 ![](https://media.retroachievements.org/Badge/153541.png) [Boss XIX (3)](https://retroachievements.org/achievement/108484)
 _Defeat Sivapithecus in Forest of Spirits_